khaledgomaa/TopKPosts/README.md

 Make sure you have the following installed:

 - **.NET 10 SDK** (required to build and run the services)
-- **Docker** (required for running infrastructure components such as Redis, SQL Server, and message brokers)
+- **Docker** (required for running infrastructure components such as Redis, Postgres, and message brokers)
 - **IDE / Editors**
   - **Visual Studio** (latest version with .NET 10 support), or
   - **Visual Studio Code** with the C# Dev Kit extension